siose-innova/siose-innova.github.io/README.md

 # Workflow

+This project's workflow is based on the ideas found in [this post](https://www.packtpub.com/books/content/development-workflow-docker).
+We use a `workspace` docker container organized by tmux wich controls a `worker` container wich executes Jekyll instructions through a helper script.

 ## Prerrequisites

 This workflow has been tested for the Docker version 1.12.6, build 78d1802 in Ubuntu 16.10.
 Everything else is configured to work in docker containers.